-Updated 6/16/2026
+Updated 6/17/2026

-(1) The purpose of these rules is to establish the process by which a victim may request reinstatement of contact with an individual under the jurisdiction of the Psychiatric Security Review Board (PSRB), including individuals adjudicated Guilty Except for Insanity (GEI), Responsible Except for Insanity (REI), or civilly committed under ORS 426.701.
+(1) The purpose of these rules is to establish the process by which a named victim may request reinstatement of contact with an individual under the jurisdiction of the Psychiatric Security Review Board (PSRB), including individuals adjudicated Guilty Except for Insanity (GEI), Responsible Except for Insanity (REI), or civilly committed under ORS 426.701.

-(2) These rules apply to any case in which a court judgment includes a no‑contact provision with an identified victim and the victim seeks to restore direct or indirect communication with the individual under PSRB jurisdiction.
+(2) These rules apply to any case in which a court judgment placing an individual under the PSRB includes a no‑contact provision with a named victim and that victim seeks to restore direct or indirect contact with the individual under PSRB jurisdiction.

-(3) A victim requesting reinstatement of contact must submit a completed Victim Request to Reinstate Contact Form through the agency’s approved method.
+(3) A victim requesting reinstatement of contact must submit a completed request in the form and manner required by the Board.

-(a) A minor may not submit a form on behalf of themselves.
-Requests on behalf of minors must be coordinated with PSRB staff.
+(a) A minor may not submit a form on their own behalf.
+Requests on behalf of minors must be submitted by their legal guardian and coordinated with PSRB staff and any other agency involved with the minor’s custody or supervision of care.

-(b) Submitting the form constitutes informed consent for the PSRB to review the request and evaluate the appropriateness of contact based on the individual’s current legal status, placement, treatment needs, and public safety considerations.
+(b) Submitting the form constitutes informed consent for the PSRB to review and consider the request.
+The victim’s request, and information submitted in support of the request, become part of the Board’s record.
+Information in the request will be protected, redacted, or withheld to the same extent as other information in the Board’s record, as required or permitted by law.

-(4) The PSRB may not authorize contact when a separate, valid court‑issued protective order exists, including but not limited to:
+(4) The PSRB shall not authorize contact when a separate, valid court‑issued protective order exists, including:

 (a) Restraining orders;